aed1988/fpl/README.md

+#### 04/09/2021
+Re-considered the below and arranged the files in a SQL like style.
+This way is more complicated that creating the files as we would like and use individual files, but I think this way would represent real life situations more.

+#### 30/08/2021
+Added some utility functions to help with getting json from the api and also to merge dataframes on player id to give clearer view of who each player is.

 #### 24/08/2021
 Created basic plotting function to show how points vary by position.
 Function is slow, I think this is due to the size of DataFrame created.
 Will look to remove information that isn't relevant.  i.e. Players who haven't played any minutes.
 Also want to colour code by team, but this may become difficult to read as a lot of teams play in similar colours, (e.g. Liverpool, Arsenal etc).

-#### 30/08/2021
-Added some utility functions to help with getting json from the api and also to merge dataframes on player id to give clearer view of who each player is.